PeekAndPoke/ultra/kontainer/docs/ultra::docs/index.md

 This example shows how a service can inject another service.

-For simplicity there are two ways of injection:
+For simplicity there are only two ways of injection:
 1. Constructor injection.
-2. Factory method injection, which we will see next
+2. Factory method injection, which we will see in later examples.

 (see the full [example](../../src/examples/_02_injecting_services/BasicInjectionExample.kt))